Subscribe to our

 Coach while on the go.

 The Pocket Coach practice materials present repertoire using the following study-steps.
-Check the listing for each CD to find the study steps featured for a particular CD.
-These study steps help singers learn repertoire efficiently.
+Check the listing for each CD to find the study steps featured on a particular CD.
+These study steps help singers learn repertoire efficiently, and correctly.
 Here are the study-steps and how they work:

 Recitation Step.
 The native speaker fluently recites the words of the song or aria.
 This gives the singer a sense of the flow of the language, and a chance to learn the proper word stresses and the general feeling of the language.